al-caveman/cavemancms/content_raw/kant/article.md

 author   : Immanuel Kant (1785)

 quotation: dogood
-text     : Do what is good.
-author   : caveman (2018)
+text     : Do what is good for humanity. author   : caveman (2018)

 link: watisgood